bonkzero404/uddin-lang/docs/docs/reference/syntax.md

 longText = "This is a very long string " +
            "that spans multiple lines " +
            "for better readability"

+// Multi-line strings with backticks longText = `This is a very long string that spans multiple lines for better readability`
 ```

 ### Booleans